 3) Apply the finishes in a well ventilated area.
 Some of them are very strong smelling and the fumes can be irritating on the lungs.

-4) Always apply at least 3 thin coats of finish.
-You will get much better results than trying to apply 1 thick coat.
+4) Always apply at least 3 thin coats of finish to ALL sides of the wood; including bark if present.
+3 thin coats will provide much better results than trying to apply 1 thick coat.

 5) NEVER mix your finishes!
 The chemical properties of the different finish are not always compatible with each other, so mixing finishes can ruin the finish or prevent it from curing properly.
 If you start out with a lacquer, you finish with a lacquer.
 If you start with a polyurethane, then you finish with polyurethane.